THE MANIFESTATION OF CHRIST

 Notice the following:

-And the heaven departed as a scroll when it is rolled together; and every mountain and island were moved out of their places.
+Then the sky receded as a scroll when it is rolled up, and every mountain and island was moved out of its place.
 (Revelation 6:14)

 When the above verse takes place the peoples of the earth will become aware of the reality of God and His Christ.